play-co/convergence-docker-compose/README.md

 # Convergence Docker Compose

+> NOTE: This is a fork of the original project which patched the server version to `1.0.0-rc13`.
+This contains a fix for a bug which prevented users being deleted.

 This project leverages docker-compose to stand up a self-contained version of all Convergence Services to create a full Convergence environment.
 This project can be used as a local development environment or the basis of a production deployment using Docker Compose.

 ## Support